sanwill/sshnow/README.md

 # sshnow
-Simple python3 script to SSH to remote server.
+Simple python script to SSH to remote server.
 The ```paramiko``` module need to be installed on the client before running this script.